 MATH 502 LOGIC AND SET THEORY (3-0-3)(S).
 Structured as three five-week components: formal logic, set theory, and topics to be determined by the instructor.
 The logic component includes formalization of language and proofs, the completeness theorem, and the Lowenheim-Skolem theorem.
 The set theory component includes orderings, ordinals, the transfinite recursion theorem, and the Axiom of Choice and some of its equivalents.
 PREREQ: MATH 314.

 MATH 503 LINEAR ALGEBRA (3-0-3)(F).
 Concepts of linear algebra from a theoretical perspective.
 Topics include vector spaces and linear maps, dual vector spaces and quotient spaces, eigenvalues and eigenvectors, diagonalization, inner product spaces, adjoint transformations, orthogonal and unitary transformations, Jordan normal form.
-PREREQ: MATH 301.
+PREREQ: MATH 187 or MATH 189, and MATH 301.

 MATH 505 ABSTRACT ALGEBRA (3-0-3)(F)(Odd years).
 Topics in group theory, ring theory and field theory with emphasis on finite and solvable groups, polynomials and factorization, extensions of fields.
 PREREQ: MATH 301 and MATH 305.